joelangeway/learning-java/010-WhatDoesAllThatCrapMean.md

 When we declare a method, the "return type" is stated before the name of the method.
 The return type, is the type of the value returned by a method.
 A method often acts like a function and returns a value after it is run, which is substituted in its place in an expression, like `Math.sin` in the expression `1 + Math.sin(0.1)`.
 The return type of `Math.sin` is `double`.
 The return type of the main method is `void`, meaning "not applicable."
 Void is not a type.
 It is an token meaning that there will be no value returned from this method.

+#What's with the dots, the `.`'s in `System.out.println` ?

+The dot is used to refer to members. `System.out` refers to the static field named "out" of the "System" class. `System.out.println` refers to the method named "println" of the PrintStream class, calling that method on the object refered to by `System.out`.

 ##What does System mean?

 "System" is the name of a class, [javadoc](http://docs.oracle.com/javase/8/docs/api/index.html?java/lang/System.html).
 Some classes are automatically availible in every Java program, like "Math".
 All the most basic, primitive stuff, like how to just print a result to the screen, is done with the System class.